 A few years ago, I was working with a team focused on how to best recognize staff.
 They implemented what I thought was a best practices during their daily huddle.
 Staff heard, “You guys are amazing … thank you for what you do … we love you!” every day.

 Then one day a hard-working, long-term, beloved employee pulled me aside and quietly said, “You know, it’s nice that they tell us we’re great every day in that big meeting.
 But what I really appreciate is someone looking me in the eye and telling me that they noticed what I did for an individual patient.
 Then simply saying ‘thank you.’”

 We often think of improving staff engagement as an organization-wide, or at least team-wide, undertaking.
-In reality, better staff engagement happens one employee at a time.
+In reality, better healthcare staff engagement happens one employee at a time.

 Understandably, many frontline leaders today struggle with how they can possibly give any more.
 They are physically and emotionally exhausted.
-But what we’ve seen in great, highly engaged teams is that staff empathize with their manager’s dilemma.
+But what we’ve seen in great, highly engaged healthcare teams is that staff empathize with their manager’s dilemma.
 The hard-working manager’s expression of sincere gratitude is so often returned by compassionate staff.
 They understand and value the role great leadership plays in the team’s individual and collective success.

 Contact us for a free consultation on how to improve your healthcare employee retention and reduce turnover.